Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws

 In order to admit kinetic entropy and satisfy the entropy inequality in the equilibrium limit $\epsilon \rightarrow 0$ by equation \eqref{shce1}, Bochut \cite{BF} has characterized the space of Maxwellians.
 The Maxwellians are written as a linear combination of conserved variables and fluxes as

-where constants $k_{ij}$ are chosen in such a way that consistency condition given by equations \eqref{Mome1} is satisfied.
+where constants $k_{ij}$ are chosen in such a way that consistency conditions given by equation \eqref{Mome111} are satisfied.
 The $\Lambda$ matrices are constructed using orthogonal velocity method \cite{Jin}.
-Here, diagonal entries $\lambda_j^{(i)}$'s are chosen such that they satisfy the following two conditions
+Here, diagonal entries $\lambda^l_i$ 's are chosen such that they satisfy the following two conditions

 with this the Maxwellian is obtained as